A 3D Chemodynamical Census of Inner-Galaxy Metal-poor Giants to [Fe/H]~-3.5: Introduction

-Thanks to the narrow/medium-band large-scale photometric surveys such as SMSS \citep{Wolf2018}, SAGES \citep{Zheng2018}, and J/S-PLUS \citep{Cenarro2019,Mendes2019}, it is now possible to obtain large, all-sky samples of metal-poor stars with reliable photometric metallicities as low as $\mathrm{[Fe/H]} \approx -3.5$, along with accurate photometric distance estimates \citep[][Y. Huang et al. 2025, submitted]{Huang2022,Huang2023,Huang2024,Huang2025}.
-In this work, we use these datasets to trace the most metal-poor component of the proto-Galaxy.
+Thanks to the narrow/medium-band large-scale photometric surveys such as SMSS \citep{Wolf2018}, SAGES \citep{Zheng2018,Fan2023}, and J/S-PLUS \citep{Cenarro2019,Mendes2019}, it is now possible to obtain large, all-sky samples of metal-poor stars with reliable photometric metallicities as low as $\mathrm{[Fe/H]} \approx -3.5$, along with accurate photometric distance estimates \citep{Huang2022,Huang2023,Huang2024,Huang2025,Huang2026}.
+In this work, we use these datasets to trace the spatial distribution, the metallicity distribution, and the kinematics of the most metal-poor component of the proto-Galaxy.

 So far, the physical origin of the proto-Galaxy remains poorly understood. \citet{BK22} associate the Aurora component with cold, filamentary gas accretion and an irregular stellar distribution.
 Other scenarios include an early accretion event \citep{Horta2021} and a possible significant contribution from disrupted globular clusters \citep{BK23}. \citet{Chen2025} suggest that the proto-Galaxy may have undergone starburst events.
 These explanations highlight different aspects of early galaxy assembly, yet a coherent theoretical picture that unifies them is still lacking.
 A key open question is therefore: What physical mechanism governed the formation of the proto-Galaxy, and how can the diverse observational signatures be interpreted within a consistent framework?